 All parents and staff are provided with privacy notices which inform them of our procedures around how and why we collect data, information sharing, security, data retention, access to their records and our commitment to compliance with the GDPR act 2018.

-The member of staff responsible for ensuring that the setting is compliant is Patricia Trew, Hayley Marsh and Brittany Vant.
+The member of staff responsible for ensuring that the setting is compliant is Patricia, Hayley & Brittany.
 Their main duties are:

 § Ensure that the provision is compliant with GDPR.

 § Ensure all staff are aware of their responsibilities under the law, this may include delivering staff training.

 § Undertake investigations when there is a breach of personal data and report to the Information Commissions Office, ICO.

 § Keep up to date with the legislation.